-Transition to decarbonisation: A New Social Contract
+Just Transition: A New Social Contract

-The pace of change and ensuing uncertainty is likely to heighten tension among communities which have to transition the most and those fearful that disruption will lead to a loss of their livelihoods.
+The pace of change and ensuing uncertainty is likely to heighten tension among stakeholders which have to transition the most and those fearful that disruption will lead to a loss of their livelihoods.
 The perception of this loss is as potent as any physical manifestation of loss.
 Whether in the end it turns out to be false or not, the perception of loss will be a powerful factor shaping political decisions and the pace of change.
 To overcome these fears emphasis needs to shift away from just counting tonnes of CO2 reduced, the foundation of conventional climate policy, towards building new, inclusive, fair and clean regions based upon local stakeholder participation.
 This is, in essence, the basis for regional policy a new societal contract, taking into account, social justice, fairness and the right to human dignity as the reason for a fair, inclusive and Just Transition.

-The is a project carried out by FEPS together with Change Partnership, a think-tank focused on the politics of climate change, will explore some regions where industrial transition has taken place to identify a suite of measures and processes needed to organise and deliver a successful, just and timely transition.
+The is a project carried out by FEPS together with Change Partnership, a think-tank focused on the politics of climate change, has explored some regions where industrial transition has taken place to identify a suite of measures and processes needed to organise and deliver a successful, just and timely transition.

 Seminars and Events related